Oil prices rise as demand improves, supplies tighten

 It was the biggest weekly increase of oil rigs in a month, as drilling companies sought to benefit from rising demand.

-Reporting by Bozorgmehr Sharafedin in London, additional eporting by Aaron Sheldrick; editing by Ana Nicolaci da Costa and Jason Neely
+Reporting by Bozorgmehr Sharafedin in London, additional eporting by Aaron Sheldrick; editing by Ana Nicolaci da Costa, Jason Neely and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.